Kendall Jenner, Ben Simmons Breakup Rumor Leads To Another Media Dispute

 — BILL SOURCE (@billsource) April 18, 2019

-The item included various negative nuggets about Simmons, including the assertion that when the player missed a game in Orlando in March due to a stomach virus, he had actually “spent the previous night partying in Orlando,” although the column had originally stated that Simmons had been partying in Miami, with Jenner.
-In addition, Sheridan alleged that the Sixers believe Simmons is “uncoachable,” and that general manager Elton Brand advocated for trading Simmons before this year’s trade deadline for that reason.
+The item included various negative nuggets about Simmons, including the assertion that when the player missed a game in Orlando in March — ostensibly due to a stomach virus — he had actually “spent the previous night partying in Orlando.”
+However, the column had originally stated that Simmons had been partying in Miami, with Jenner.
+In addition, Sheridan alleged that the Sixers believe that Simmons is “uncoachable,” and that general manager Elton Brand advocated for trading Simmons before this year’s trade deadline for that reason.

-The Sixers’ organization pushed back hard against the report, with organization spokesman Dave Sholler on Twitter describing the report as “one of the most irresponsible hack jobs I’ve ever seen in more than a decade of working in sports.”
+The Sixers organization pushed back hard against the report, with organization spokesman Dave Sholler describing the report as “one of the most irresponsible hack jobs I’ve ever seen in more than a decade of working in sports” on Twitter.
 He went on to cite “factual inaccuracies, made-up stories, and references to convos that never happened.
 This is a steaming pile of trash.
 Steaming.
 Pile.”